ABeltramo/TwitterSuggestions/README.md

 * Compile the project including all of the JAR present in the API/ folder

 Al already compiled version is present in the folder out/artifacts/twitter_suggestions_jar/ and it's ready to use.
+Is it possible to compile also with ANT using the file twitter-suggestions.xml

 ### How to use? ###